Azure/acr-builder/README.md

 * `--git-username` Git username.
 * `--git-password` Git password.
 * `--working-dir` Working directory for the build.
 * `--docker-file` Dockerfile to be used for building.
+If specified, the argument value can be a full path or a relative path to the source repository root.
+Otherwise, `Dockerfile` will be used.
 * `-t` Image name to build to.
 It must be used alongside `--dockerfile` if push is required.
 Registry URL must be excluded from the image name parameter.
-* `--docker-context-dir` Docker build context.
-Optional, to be used alongside `--dockerfile`.
+* `--docker-context-dir` The path of docker build context folder.
+If specified, the argument value can be a full path or a relative path to the source repository root.
 * `--docker-build-arg` Build arguments to be passed to docker build.
 This parameter can be specified multiple times.
 * `--docker-secret-build-arg` Build arguments to be passed to docker build.
 The argument value contains a secret which will be hidden from the log.
 This parameter can be specified multiple times.
 * `--build-env` Custom environment variables defined for the build process.
 This parameter can be specified multiple times.
 (For more details, see `Build Environment`).
 * `--push` Specify if push is required if build is successful.
+* `--pull` Attempt to pull a newer version of the base images if it's already cached locally.
+* `--no-cache` Not using any cached layer when building the image.
 * `--verbose` Enable verbose output for debugging.

 ### Build Environment